twcrews/elaborate/README.md

 ## Usage

-At this time, Elaborate only contains a few functions:
+At this time, Elaborate only contains a few function groups:

+### Date functions

 `timespan` - returns the absolute number of milliseconds between two `Date` objects.